Suggested links

 Is K2/Spice still legal?

-No. Since 2012, when President Obama signed the Synthetic Drug Abuse Prevention Act, many of the active ingredients in these products are Schedule I drugs, the same category as heroin and ecstasy.
+No. Since 2012, President Obama signed the Synthetic Drug Abuse Prevention Act, many of the active ingredients in these products are Schedule I drugs, the same category as heroin and ecstasy.

 Why is K2/Spice so dangerous?

 Like many synthetic drugs, such as bath salts, it’s impossible to know what exactly is in K2/Spice—the ingredients and quantities are a complete mystery without a lab to test them.
-We do know that these man-made chemicals bind more powerfully to receptors in your brain than marijuana, making their side effects far more dramatic.
+We know that these man-made chemicals bind more powerfully to receptors in your brain than marijuana, making their side effects far more dramatic.

 Kent S. Hoffman, D.O. is a founder of Addiction HelpReviewed by:Kent S. Hoffman, D.O.